lzcqd/photo-copy/README.md

-# photo-copy
+# photo-sync
-copies photo from google photo album and publish into wechat
+copies photo from google photo album and publish into other services